No Irish Need Apply? Not anymore

-Niall is the founder of IrishCentral as well as of Irish America Magazine and the Irish Voice Newspaper, both successful publications.
-He is also responsible for publishing IrishCentral.com community news and The Irish Emigrant newspaper in Boston.
+Niall is the Founder of IrishCentral as well as of Irish America Magazine and the Irish Voice Newspaper.
+He is also responsible for publishing IrishCentral.com community newspaper and The Irish Emigrant newspaper, in Boston.

-He founded the Wall Street 50, Top 100 Irish Americans, Business 100 and more recently the Top 50 Women in Business as well as the Irish Legal 100.
+He founded the Wall Street 50 awards, the Top 100 Irish Americans, the Business 100 and more recently the Top 50 Women in Business and the Irish Legal 100 awards.

-Niall was awarded an honorary doctorate by University College Dublin for his work on the Irish peace process, which was a subject of a book, 'Daring Diplomacy' and a PBS Special, 'An Irish Voice' He is also an adjunct professor at Columbia University journalism school.
+Niall was awarded an honorary doctorate by University College Dublin for his work on the Irish peace process, which was a subject of a book, "Daring Diplomacy" and a PBS Special, "An Irish Voice."

-She moved to New York having worked in various online and print publications after gaining a MA in Journalism.
-Throughout her career in Ireland and in New York, Kate worked on publications such as The Irish Independent, The Herald, The Irish Times and New York Arts among others.
+She moved to New York having worked in various online and print publications following on from her MA in Journalism.
+Throughout her career in Ireland and in New York, Kate worked on publications such as The Irish Independent, The Irish Times, and New York Arts among others.
 Kate has also worked as a Spokeperson for the Irish Lobby for Immigration Reform and as a European Tour Manager for Education First.

 Kate now lives in her hometown, Dublin City, where she is responsible for sourcing, commissioning and managing content of the site.

 Sheila Langan is Editor of IrishCentral and a contributor.

 She previously spent three years with sister publication Irish America magazine, first as assistant editor and then in the deputy editor role.